-Cameron Peak Fire becomes biggest blaze in Colorado history
+Colorado’s Cameron Peak Fire explodes into biggest blaze in state history

 Mandatory evacuations have been issued for much of the Arapaho and Roosevelt National Forests, and were extended Wednesday for Lory State Park.
 Rist Canyon and Stratton Park, northeast of Mount Ethel and Buckhorn Mountain in the high terrain northwest of Fort Collins, were also placed under mandatory evacuation.

-In addition, the Larimer County Sheriff’s Office has implemented mandatory evacuations in areas downwind of the fire in areas like Horestooth Mountain, which overlooks Fort Collins.
+In addition, the Larimer County Sheriff’s Office has implemented mandatory evacuations in areas downwind of the fire in areas like Horsetooth Mountain, which overlooks Fort Collins.

 “All residents and business occupants should evacuate the area immediately and as quickly as possible,” wrote the Sheriff’s Office.
 “Do not delay leaving to gather belongings or make efforts to protect your home or business.”